syssi/xiaomi_airpurifier/README.md

 # Xiaomi Mi Air Purifier & Xiaomi Mi Air Humidifier

-This is a custom component for home assistant to integrate the Xiaomi Mi Air Purifier 2, Air Purifier 2S, Air Purifier Pro, Air Humidifier and Air Fresh.
+This is a custom component for home assistant to integrate the Xiaomi Mi Air Purifier 2, Air Purifier 2S, Air Purifier Pro, Air Humidifier, Air Fresh and Pedestal Fan.

 Please follow the instructions on [Retrieving the Access Token](https://home-assistant.io/components/xiaomi/#retrieving-the-access-token) to get the API token to use in the configuration.yaml file.